ThreatDataScience/taxii2-openapi/README.md

 # Todo

-Currently the OpenAPI document includes all endpoints listed in the Taxii 2.0 specification, as well as model definitions for the Taxii data structures.
-However, the document does not yet include the Stix 2.0 objects.

-Additionally, the OpenAPI document is missing terms of service as well as other information regarding the Oasis [Cyber Threat Intelligence Technical Committee](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=cti).
+The OpenAPI document is missing terms of service as well as other information regarding the Oasis [Cyber Threat Intelligence Technical Committee](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=cti).

 # Contributing